ThomasLengeling/devart-template/project_posts/2014-02-25-Processing-meets-Custom-Search-API.md

-Google Custom Search API lets you search the web programmatically via HTTP request.
-Once making a request is possible to obtain the information in a JSON format.
+Google Custom Search API lets you search the web programmatically via HTTP requests.
+Once making a request it is possible to obtain the information in a JSON format.

-We are going to use processing and some external java libraries to achieve our goal of mining custom images from the web.
-Java provides a set of libraries that lets you connect via HTTP protocol fairly easy.
+We are going to use Processing and some external Java libraries to achieve our goal of mining custom images from the web.
+Java provides a set of libraries that lets you easily connect via HTTP protocol.

-We start making a simple processing sketch.
+We start by making a simple Processing sketch.

-First we import all the java libraries like network communication, exception handling and input/output files.
+First we import all the Java libraries like network communication, exception handling and input/output files.

 ```java
 import java.net.*;